VOA[M4]: Introduction

 \qquad : \qquad \text{MTC} [M_3] \; = \; \text{3-fermion model} \ee for which $\text{MTC} [M_3,U(1)]$ is the modular tensor category that governs fusion and braiding in the so-called ``3-fermion model,'' a close cousin of Kitaev's toric code model, also widely used in the literature on symmetry protected topological (SPT) phases of matter.

+Physically, $\text{MTC} [M_3,G]$ can be thought of in several rather different but equivalent ways.
+On the one hand, it can be defined as a category of line operators in 3d $\CN=2$ theory $T[M_3,G]$.
+On the other hand, it encodes in a convenient way the information about all topologically twisted partition functions (``indices'') of 3d $\CN=2$ theory $T[M_3,G]$ on $S^1 \times \Sigma$.
+In particular, the former description of $\text{MTC} [M_3]$ is especially useful for understanding its braiding and fusion properties~\cite{in progress}, while the latter involves $S$ and $T$ matrices of $\text{MTC} [M_3,G]$ in a crucial way that are related to the modular transformations of the VOA characters \eqref{ZVWchar} for $M_4$ bounded by $M_3$, {\it cf.} \eqref{Krepring}.

 Finally, the character \eqref{ZVWchar} is equal to the Vafa-Witten partition function on $M_4$ \cite{Vafa:1994tf}.
 While this ingredient provides most of the information about the $\text{VOA}[M_4]$, it is also the one most difficult to compute.
 (See, however, \cite{Tanaka:2017jom,Gottsche:2017vxs} for recent progress in this area.)
-When $M_4$ has boundary, \eqref{ZVWchar} is labeled by a choice of complex flat connection $\rho$ or, equivalently, by an element of the ring $K^0 \big( \text{MTC} [M_3] \big)$.
+When $M_4$ has boundary, \eqref{ZVWchar} is labeled by a choice of complex flat connection $\rho$ or, when flat connections are isolated, by a generator of the ring $K^0 \big( \text{MTC} [M_3] \big)$.
+In such cases, the modular properties of \eqref{ZVWchar} may deviate from the traditional modularity along the lines of \cite{Vafa:1994tf,Alim:2010cf,Cheng:2018vpl}, {\it e.g.} it can be mock modular, mock of higher depth, or possibly even some new and unexplored form of modularity.
+The modular properties of \eqref{ZVWchar} for general 4-manifolds bounded by $M_3$ certainly deserve further study.
 Even when $M_4$ does not have a boundary, note that $V_{\rho}$ in \eqref{VOAmoduli} does {\it not} need to be a vacuum module.